 Facebook / John Lujan (left) and Frank Ramirez (right)

-Republican John Lujan (left) narrowly defeated Democrat Frank Ramirez (right) in a runoff to represent the South Bexar County Texas House district formerly held by Democrat Leo Pacheco.
+Republican John Lujan (left) and Democrat Frank Ramirez (right) are headed to a runoff to represent the South Bexar County Texas House district formerly held by Democrat Leo Pacheco.

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.